Funding of student organizations during the 1989 Tiananmen Square protests and massacre: Rest of the world

-In the United States and Canada many citizens donated money to the protesters generously and spontaneously.
-The overseas Chinese community rallied in support for the Tiananmen protests generating one of the largest cases of support ever seen from the overseas Chinese community.
-By June 1, a report sent to the Politburo mentioned that people from the United States, the United Kingdom, and Hong Kong had donated more than US$1 million and tens of millions of Hong Kong dollars to the protesters.
+In the United States and Canada, overseas Chinese rallied in support for the Tiananmen protests, generating one of the largest cases of support ever seen from the overseas Chinese community.

+The Chinese Alliance for Democracy (CAD), an overseas Chinese non-governmental organization based in New York, supported the protests from overseas with funds and organized rallies in New York and Washington D.C.
+By June 1, a report sent to the Politburo mentioned that the protesters received more than US$1 million and tens of millions of Hong Kong dollars from the United States, the United Kingdom, and Hong Kong, with the Autonomous Federation of Students (AFS) receiving more than 10 million yuan in overseas funds.
+The Central Intelligence Agency (CIA) actively aided the student activists in forming their movement, providing them various equipment including typewriters and fax machines according to a U.S. official.
+The CIA alongside the British MI6 would later go on to play a major role in Operation Yellowbird.

 Problems receiving and depositing donations

 Significant funds were donated but it appears that a lot of this money was not received by the various Pro-Democracy groups.
 A large amount of the money raised overseas was sent to China as cheques or money orders made out to “the Students’ ”Autonomous Union,” “Hunger Strike Headquarters,” “Tiananmen Square Headquarters,” or even just “Tiananmen Square.”
 Such donations, even if delivered to the student organizations could not be redeemed.